ansys/pydyna/README.rst

    The PyDyna-Pre service is currently available only as a Linux Docker image. make sure that your Docker engine is configured to run Linux Docker images.

-Please refer to /docker/README.rst to install PyDyna-Pre service docker container
+Please refer to ``docker/README.rst`` to install PyDyna-Pre service docker container

 Install PyDyna-Solver Docker
 ----------------------------

-Once pydyna is installed, the docker-compose.yml file to build and launch the dyna solver docker can be located under /docker .
+Once pydyna is installed, the docker-compose.yml file to build and launch the dyna solver docker can be located under ``docker``.
 The yml file can be copied locally.
 To run the docker the following command can be used

 .. code:: bash